thermoabric/ISAD251_dealineSystem_retake/README.md

 4. Parent can add children.
 Complete
 5. Parent can view all children.
 Complete
 6. Parent can delete deadline of single and all children.
 Complete
 7. Parent can edit details and notes.
+Complete
 8. Child can view appointments.
 Complete
 9. Child can add deadline details to show task completed via details or notes input.
+Complete 10.child can move deadline.
+Complete
-10. child can move deadline.
+11. Child can delete deadline.
+Complete